PathmindAI/nativerl/README.md

  2. Include in the `PATH` the directory containing the `anylogic` executable
     * The version of AnyLogic installed there needs to have PathmindHelper available in its Palette
  3. Inside the `nativerl-tests` subdirectory, run `mvn clean test`
+    * We can also run the tests from the parent directory by appending `-Ptests`

 Example Using RLlib and PathmindHelper for Traffic Light Phases